-- (1) The Union, in constituting an area of freedom, security and justice, should ensure the absence of internal border controls for persons and frame a common policy on asylum, immigration and management of the external borders of the Union, based on solidarity between Member States, which is fair towards third-country nationals. - (2) To this end, a comprehensive approach is required with the objective of reinforcing mutual trust between Member States which should bring together policy in the areas of asylum and migration management and towards relations with relevant third countries, recognising that the effectiveness of such an approach depends on all components being [...] addressed jointly and in an integrated manner. - (3) This Regulation should contribute to that comprehensive approach by setting out a common framework for the actions of the Union and of the Member States, each within their respective competencies, in the field of asylum and relevant migration management policies, by elaborating on the principle of solidarity and fair sharing of responsibility, including its financial implications, between the Member States, which governs the policies in area of asylum and migration in accordance with Article 80 of the Treaty on the Functioning of the European Union (TFEU).
-The principle of solidarity and fair sharing of responsibility should be the premise on the basis of which the Member States as a whole share the responsibility to manage migration, in particular in the area governed by the set of common rules included in the Common European Asylum System. - (3a) Member States should therefore take all necessary measures, inter alia, to provide access to international protection and adequate reception conditions to those in need, to enable the effective application of the rules on determining the Member State responsible for examining an application for international protection, to return illegally staying third-country nationals, to prevent irregular migration and unauthorised movements of third country nationals and stateless persons between them, and to provide support to other Member States in the form of solidarity contributions, as their contribution to the comprehensive approach.
+- (2) To this end, a comprehensive approach is required with the objective of reinforcing mutual trust between Member States which should bring together internal and external components, recognising that the effectiveness of such an approach depends on all components being addressed jointly and implemented consistently and in an integrated manner. - (3) This Regulation should contribute to that comprehensive approach by setting out a common framework for the actions of the Union and of the Member States, each within their respective competencies, in the field of asylum and relevant migration management policies, by upholding and elaborating on the principle of solidarity and fair sharing of responsibility, including its financial implications, between the Member States, which governs the policies in the area of asylum and migration in accordance with Article 80 of the Treaty on the Functioning of the European Union (TFEU).
+The principle of solidarity and fair sharing of responsibility should be the premise on the basis of which the Member States as a whole share the responsibility to manage migration, in particular in the area governed by the set of common rules included in the Common European Asylum System. - (3a) Member States should therefore take all necessary measures, inter alia, to provide access to international protection and adequate reception conditions to those in need, to promote legal pathways, to enable the effective application of the rules on determining the Member State responsible for examining an application for international protection, to effectively manage the return of those third-country nationals who do not or no longer fulfil the conditions for residence in the territory of the Member States, to prevent irregular migration and unauthorised movements of third country nationals and stateless persons between them, to combat migrant smuggling and human trafficking including reducing the vulnerabilities caused by them, and to provide support to other Member States in the form of solidarity contributions, as their contribution to the comprehensive approach.